Technion – Israel Institute of Technology is among the world’s leading universities dedicated to science, engineering and technology.

 - “Millipede,” a software program using clusters of personal computers to perform complex calculations.

 Technion Australia is part of a worldwide family of Technion Societies which promote and support the important work Technion researchers and faculty members conduct.
-Technion Australia’s promotes research collaboration with local universities and research facilities, student exchange and fundraising for scholarships and research.
+Technion Australia promotes research collaboration with local universities and research facilities, student exchange and fundraising for scholarships, research and infrastructure.

 We aim to establish a lasting relationship between the Australian community and the Technion.
 We support the Technion in its mission to be at the forefront of the global network of science and technology, to be Israel’s top facility for science and technology (a role that is necessary for the future of Israel and to all humanity) and to be a centre of innovation, entrepreneurship and excellence in technical education producing leaders with strong professional ethics and sensitive to social and environmental issues.